ranja-sarkar/Dockerize-your-DS-project/Example/readme.md

 **Now we have to check if the Docker container works everywhere.**

-**We'll shipg container to the cloud of AWS as an example use case here.**
+**We'll ship container to the cloud of AWS as an example use case here.**

 Main ingredients for container runtime:
 1. **Build**: We need to use a tool to let us declare what we need in the container to run our application. **Buildkit** is probably the most well-known, also used by docker.